Pensions and means tested benefits

 Are pension death benefits assessed for means tested benefits?

 Yes, they are.
-If a beneficiary of a pension death claim receives a lump sum death benefit, whether it is taxable or not, that individual will immediately be classed as holding capital.
+If a beneficiary of a pension death claim receives a lump sum death benefit, they will immediately be classed as holding capital.
+This applies whether the lump sum is taxable or not.

-If the individual chooses to receive the death benefits in the form of beneficiary drawdown, the withdrawals are treated similarly to drawdown above.
-If the beneficiary is under state pension age, any taxable, or tax-free withdrawals, must be reported to the Department for Work and Pensions (DWP).
-For those over state pension age, the individual will need to report the designated funds to DWP.
+If the individual chooses to receive the death benefits as beneficiary drawdown, the withdrawals are treated similarly to drawdown.
+If the beneficiary is under state pension age, they must report any taxable withdrawals to the Department for Work and Pensions (DWP).
+They must also report any tax-free withdrawals to DWP.
+For beneficiaries over state pension age, they will need to report the designated funds to DWP.

 Can an individual be forced to take the benefits from their plan?